-Next week, a country with a long, complicated history with the U.S. will hold its presidential election.
-Its president is seeking a fourth consecutive term and has made sure nothing stands in his way.
-He's changed the country's laws, silenced the media, and locked up candidates who planned to run against him.
+Last November, a country with a long, complicated history with the U.S. held its presidential election.
+Its president was seeking a fourth consecutive term and made sure nothing stood in his way.
+He changed the country's laws, silenced the media and locked up candidates who planned to run against him.

-Nicaragua's Daniel Ortega is not the fatigue-wearing revolutionary that you may remember.
-He's now 75 and rarely seen.
+As we first reported last October, Nicaragua's Daniel Ortega is not the fatigue-wearing revolutionary that you may remember.
+He's now 76 and rarely seen.
 Still, many Nicaraguans fear he is more dangerous than he's ever been.

 And tonight, you will hear from two women whose husbands were planning to challenge Ortega for the presidency.
-Both men were arrested by the regime in June and their wives haven't seen or spoken to them since.
+Both men were arrested by the regime more than a year ago and their wives haven't seen or spoken to them since.
 Now, the women are fighting to bring back their husbands and a democracy lost.

 Victoria Cárdenas: Eight police patrols were coming.
 There was a lot of cars, a lot of noise, a lot of people jumping in our wall.